Sid622/PCA-Factor-Model-w-Monte-Carlo-Validation/README.md

 3. Monte Carlo Validation

-Bootstrap sampled with replace (1,000) iterations and re-ran PCA on each sample to test the factor stability.
+Bootstrap sampled with replacement (1,000) iterations and re-ran PCA on each sample to test the factor stability.
 Calculated 95% confidence intervals for eigenvalues to distinguish factors from sample noise.